emhaihsan/basic-rust-cyfrin/README.md

 ## Notes

-- Examples use standard library only.
+- Most examples use the standard library only; `async_hamburger` uses the Tokio runtime.
 - Prints often rely on `#[derive(Debug)]` and the debug formatter (`{:?}` or `{:#?}`).
 - Safe patterns are preferred (e.g., `.get()` for vectors, explicit handling with `match`).